gabbieHoyer/VLS_auto_trimmer/data/README.md

 - Contains `.jpeg` images, YOLO-style `.txt` bounding box annotations, and visualizations.
 - Includes `data.yaml` file for YOLOv8.
 Paths inside must be updated after extraction.
 - Used to train a YOLO model for face and person detection to support anonymization.
+- **Classes for Annotations**: Annotations were made using the following classes to identify and anonymize specific elements in the videos:
+    - `person`: General detection of individuals.
+    - `face`: Specific detection of faces for obscuring identifiable features.
+    - `patient`: Detection of the patient undergoing the procedure.
+    - `clinician`: Detection of the clinician performing the procedure.

 **1.3 anonymized_trimmed_videos.zip**
 - Structure: `clean_trimmed_videos/{.mp4}`